NitroShellMKDS/HarugekiStudio/FORMAT.md

   mirror reverses orientation, triangle winding must be flipped to match.
 - UVs pass through untouched.
 - glTF allows 4 influences per vertex; the game's data never exceeds this.
+- Vertex colours are exposed as RGBA8 regardless of the stored BGRA order.

 ## 5. Animation